Water-Melon/Melang/docs/lib/sys.md

 Output detail of the given argument.

-This is an internal function, not implemented in dynamic library.
+This is a built-in function, not implemented in dynamic library.

 ```
 Dump(var);